SlowDash integrates Python scripts written by users, with features including:

 parameters:

-cmd_path: array of strings, SCPI command splitted by ':'
+cmd_path: array of strings, SCPI command split by ':'

-params: array of strings, SCPI command parameters splited by ','
+params: array of strings, SCPI command parameters split by ','

 return value: reply text (even if empty) or None if command is not recognized